asmjit/asmjit/CONTRIBUTING.md

   * Please use [Issues](https://github.com/asmjit/asmjit/issues) page to report bugs or create a [pull request](https://github.com/asmjit/asmjit/pulls) if you have already fixed it.

   * Make sure that when a bug is reported it provides as much information as possible to make it easy to either reproduce it locally or to at least guess where the problem could be.
-AsmJit is a low-level tool, which makes it very easy to emit code that would crash or not work as intended.
+AsmJit is a low-level tool, which makes it very easy to emit code that would crash or not work as intended when executed.
 Always use AsmJit's [Logging](https://asmjit.com/doc/group__asmjit__logging.html) and [Error Handling](https://asmjit.com/doc/group__asmjit__error__handling.html) features first to analyze whether there is not a simple to catch bug in your own code.

   * Don't be afraid to ask for help if you don't know how to solve a particular problem or in case it's unclear how to do it.
 The community would help if the problem is well described and has a solution.
 In general we always try to at least improve the documentation in case it doesn't provide enough information and users must ask for help.

 ### Asking questions

-  * We prefer GitHub issues to be used for reporting bugs or feature requests, but it's still okay to do that.
-Consider joining our [Gitter Chat](https://app.gitter.im/#/room/#asmjit:gitter.im) to ask questions; it has an active community that can quickly.
+  * We prefer GitHub issues to be used for reporting bugs or feature requests, but it's still okay to ask questions there as well.
+However, please consider joining our [Gitter Chat](https://app.gitter.im/#/room/#asmjit:gitter.im) to ask questions; it has an active community that can quickly respond.

 ### Suggesting feature requests

-  * It's very likely that when using AsmJit you have found something that AsmJit doesn't provide and it would be handy to have it built-in.
+  * It's very likely that when using AsmJit you have found something that AsmJit doesn't provide, which would be handy to have as a built-in.
 The [Issues](https://github.com/asmjit/asmjit/issues) page can be used to submit feature requests, but please keep in mind that AsmJit is a relatively small project and not all requested features will be accepted, especially if they are non-trivial, time consuming to implement, or the scope of the feature doesn't match AsmJit goals.

   * If you have already implemented the feature you are suggesting, please open a [pull request](https://github.com/asmjit/asmjit/pulls).